SepineTam/wCloud/README.md

 # Acknowledgements
 ## Chinese Font Provision
-Thanks to StellarCN [@StellarCN](https://github.com/StellarCN) for providing the font ```SimHei```.
+Thanks to [@StellarCN](https://github.com/StellarCN) for providing the font ```SimHei```.
 Wishing StellarCN continued success.

-Thanks to Sociology and Political Science student [Esme](mailto:esme2004dash@163.com) from Shanghai University for the requirements, which inspired me to write this small tool.
+Thanks to Sociology and Political Science student [@Esme](mailto:esme2004dash@163.com) from Shanghai University for the requirements, which inspired me to write this small tool.